Title IX & Mott Community College

 Source: “Sexual Coercion Awareness and Prevention” by Kelsey McCoy, M.S. and James Oelschlager, Psy.D, Florida Institute of Technology’s Counseling and Psychological Services, www.fit.edu/caps

-In order to eliminate a hostile environment, prevent the recurrence of a sexual harassment/violence incident and address its effects, you as a complainant and the accused are entitled to remedies that include, but are not limited to, the following…
+In order to eliminate a hostile environment, prevent the recurrence of a sexual harassment/violence incident and address its effects, you as a reporting party and the respondent are entitled to remedies that include, but are not limited to, the following…

 You also have the right…